-Students in the Vocational stream choose the CVQ level 2 General Construction or Community Hosting Services at the end of form 3.
-Early Childhood can be an option too, yet this is a working and learning program.
-Assessments are administered throughout the two years till the end of form 5, based upon the standards of the Ministry of Education, Science and Technology (OCW) and CXC.
+Students in the Vocational stream may choose the CVQ level 2 General Construction or Community Hosting Services at the end of Form 3.
+Community Hosting Services is a working and learning program.
+Assessments are administered throughout the two years until the end of Form 5, based upon the standards of the Ministry of Education, Science and Technology (OCW) and CXC.
 Students in the Vocational stream are also allowed to take CSEC examinations based upon the level of readiness, attitude and aptitude.
-The form 4 students will start preparing for the CSEC English and CSEC Mathematics.
-Other subjects offered include IT, EDPM, Home Economics & Management, Technical Drawing.
+The Form 4 students will start preparing for the CSEC English and CSEC Mathematics.
+Other subjects offered include IT, EDPM, Home Economics and Technical Drawing.

-Dutch is a compulsory external exam (Dutch Cambridge).
+Dutch is a compulsory external exam (Certificaat Nederlands als Vreemde Taal)

-All students who are enrolled in Form 5, Form 6 and Form 7 Vocational might be eligible for Study finance.
-For more information surf to:

-www.rijksdienstcn.com/en/education/studiefinanciering
+As per August 2021, students enrolled in the CVQ programs are not entitled to study financing.
+For more information visit: www.rijksdienstcn.com/en/education/studiefinanciering